MattBriselli/StyleStealer/README.md

-An chrome plugin by Matt Briselli <br/>
+A chrome plugin by Matt Briselli <br/>
 For any and all questions, email <a href="MattBriselli@gmail.com">MattBriselli@gmail.com</a>